WordPress/performance/docs/Releasing-the-plugin.md

 - load.php
 - readme.txt

+### Update translation strings

+The module headers from the plugin have to be translated using a separate `module-i18n.php` file which can be automatically generated and updated.
+Run `npm run translations` to update the file to reflect the latest available modules.

 ### Update readme.txt

 Run `npm run readme -- -m "X.Y.Z"` to update the readme.txt file with the release changelog, with X.Y.Z as the release milestone name.